LoSh: Long-Short Text Joint Prediction Network for Referring Video Object Segmentation: Method

 \subsection{Forward-backward visual consistency}

-So far, we have focused on the linguistic aspect of the RVOS by employing long-short text expressions to exploit the spatial correlations between pixels (segments) within each frame.
-In this section, we instead focus on the visual aspect of the RVOS by employing the optical flow to exploit the temporal correlations between pixels across frames.
+the linguistic aspect of the RVOS by employing long-short text expressions to exploit the spatial correlations between pixels (segments) within each frame.
+In this section, we focus on the visual aspect of the RVOS by employing the optical flow to exploit the temporal correlations between pixels across frames.
 Optical flow represents the motion of pixels between consecutive video frames, caused by the movement of instances or the camera.
 It plays an important role in video segmentation \cite{EFC, videosegviaflow, videosegbyrecurrentflow} and action recognition~\cite{actionrecognitionintegrationflow, actionrecognitionmotionrepresentation}.
 Particularly, \cite{EFC} devises a learnable module to estimate optical flow between two video frames and utilize it for occlusion modeling and feature warping.
 Inspired by it, and since there are nonconsecutive annotated frames in each video clip, we employ forward and backward optical flows to warp every annotated frame's neighbors to it for visual consistency.
-Specifically, we first calculate the optical flows from a certain annotated frame (\eg $k$-th frame) to their adjacent four frames, which are denoted by $\mathcal{O}=\left\{o_{k \rightarrow k+t}\right\}_{t=-2}^{2}$, $o_{k \rightarrow k+t} \in \mathbb{R}^{ H \times W}$.
+Specifically, we first calculate the optical flows from a certain annotated frame (\eg, $k$-th frame) to their adjacent four frames, which are denoted by $\mathcal{O}=\left\{o_{k \rightarrow k+t}\right\}_{t=-2}^{2}$, $o_{k \rightarrow k+t} \in \mathbb{R}^{H \times W}$.
 Unlike~\cite{EFC}, we use the Farneback method ~\cite{DenseOpticalFlowEstimation} to directly compute $\mathcal{O}$ without learning given the video frames.
-The forward optical flows, $\mathcal{O}_f=\left\{o_{k \rightarrow k+t}\right\}_{t=1}^{2}$, are utilized to warp the features of $\left(k+t\right)$-th frames to the $k$-th frame; the backward optical flows, $\mathcal{O}_b=\left\{o_{k \rightarrow k-t}\right\}_{t=1}^{2}$ are utilized to warp the features of $\left(k-t\right)$-th frames to the $k$-th frame.
+The forward optical flows, $\mathcal{O}_f=\left\{o_{k \rightarrow k+t}\right\}_{t=1}^{2}$, are utilized to warp the visual features of $\left(k+t\right)$-th frames to the $k$-th frame; the backward optical flows, $\mathcal{O}_b=\left\{o_{k \rightarrow k-t}\right\}_{t=1}^{2}$ are utilized to warp the visual features of $\left(k-t\right)$-th frames to the $k$-th frame.
 We denote the warped features of $k$-th frame by $\mathcal{F}^w = \left\{f_{k+t \rightarrow k}^{w}\right\}_{t=-2}^{2} $ ($f^w_{k \rightarrow k}$ is equivalent to $f_k$).
-The warped features and the original feature of the $k$-th frame should be similar, we minimize their distances and write out our forward-backward visual consistency loss as:

-This loss enhances the representation of semantic- and motion-related information in the extracted visual features.
+The warped features and the original visual feature of the $k$-th frame should be similar, we minimize their distances and write out our forward-backward visual consistency loss as: This loss enhances the representation of semantic- and motion-related information in the visual features $\mathcal{F}_v$.